Gerry Brownlee: Minister of Foreign Affairs

-Sixth Labour Government, 2017–present
+Opposition, 2017–2023

 From 2018 to 2020, Brownlee served in Opposition as Shadow Leader of the House, and was the National Party Spokesperson for Disarmament, NZSIS, and GCSB.
-He was the Deputy Chairperson on the Privileges, Standing Orders, and Foreign Affairs, Defence and Trade Select Committees, as well as a member of the Business Committee and the Parliamentary Service Commission.
+He was the deputy chairperson on the Privileges, Standing Orders, and Foreign Affairs, Defence and Trade Select Committees, as well as a member of the Business Committee and the Parliamentary Service Commission.

 On 14 July 2020, Brownlee was elected by the National Party parliamentary caucus as the Deputy Leader of the National Party following a leadership election held after the resignation of Party Leader Todd Muller that same day.
 Judith Collins was elected as the leader of the National Party.

 In August 2020, Brownlee was widely criticised during the COVID-19 pandemic for comments he made that were widely interpreted to be promoting misinformation and conspiracy theories regarding the NZ Government response to the pandemic.
 In particular, his comments were considered to imply that the Government was withholding information about confirmed cases, without providing any evidence that this was the case.
 Brownlee was also accused of attacking the integrity of independent public servants and promoting the propagation of misinformation.

 During the 2020 New Zealand general election, Brownlee lost his seat of Ilam to Labour candidate Sarah Pallett by a final margin of 3,463 votes.
 Dominic Harris of news website Stuff described it "perhaps the most unlikely of election night coups".
-Despite this defeat, Brownlee returned to Parliament due to his high ranking on the National Party list.
+Despite this defeat, Brownlee returned to Parliament due to ranking second on the National Party list.

 On 6 November 2020, Brownlee announced his resignation as deputy leader of National.
 He was succeeded by Shane Reti.

 Brownlee announced on 2 August 2022 that he would seek re-election at the 2023 New Zealand general election, although would not attempt to win back Ilam, instead opting to contest as a list only candidate, indicating he may become Speaker of the House should National form a Government following the election.

-In September 2022, Browlee was criticised for his response to the United Nations Xinjiang Report in saying that China is "dealing with a terrorist problem".
+In September 2022, Brownlee was criticised by Rodney Jones and Jason Young for his response to the United Nations Xinjiang Report in saying that China is "dealing with a terrorist problem" and that China’s anti-terrorism laws were comparable to New Zealand’s and those of other countries.

+During the 2023 New Zealand general election, Brownlee was re-elected to Parliament as a list MP.

+In early November 2023, Brownlee accompanied the caretaker Deputy Prime Minister, Carmel Sepuloni, to the 2023 Pacific Islands Forum in his capacity as National’s foreign affairs spokesperson.
+There, he met with several non-Pacific representatives from Cuba, Portugal, France and South Korea in Rarotonga.